Category: Article

 The rent-seeking behavior this enables is so seductive that it has been able to resist all contrary evidence:

 What’s left is an industry with few leaders and many followers.
-For the weak-willed majority, conviction atrophies and cements their position as the vulnerable minor parties in a commensal relationship.
+For the weak-willed majority, conviction atrophies and cements their position as vulnerable minor parties in a commensal relationship.

 While this is problematic in a few obvious ways (the failure of fiduciary duty to LPs, the failure to founders), there is one critical issue: it completely undermines the positive-sum attitude that has been central to venture capital’s success.